The Foundation has been working on a number of things behind the scenes that are important for the organization and for

 working on administration and infrastructure.

-This is the most number of contractors we have had at once, and even so, we feel understaffed as there is always more
+This is the most contractors we have had at once, and even so, we feel understaffed as there is always more

 work that needs to be done than we can do.
 Accordingly, we would like to continue hiring once funding allows for it.